wfjsw/node-tdlib/README.md

 NPM will automatically download the appropriate `tdlib.node` binary.

-Please see below to compile on your own if there doesn't exist a suitable binary.
+Will compile automatically (using a lot of time) if there doesn't exist a suitable binary.
+If you do not need it, pass `--ignore-scripts` to `npm`.

 List of prebuilt binary is available [here](https://github.com/wfjsw/node-tdlib/releases).